This article is part of a larger series on Business Banking.

 For monthly transaction limits, Exchange Bank provides a typical free allowance of 100, which is surpassed by U.S. Bank and Mechanics Bank.
 In terms of fee-free cash deposits, Exchange Bank and Mechanics Bank provide double the allowance U.S. Bank gives.
 However, U.S. Bank beats the two providers for its wide accessibility to users through online banking and branch presence in several states.

 When Exchange Bank Is a Good Fit

-- Sole proprietors with low monthly transaction volumes: With Sole Proprietor Checking, you get up to 100 free monthly transactions and up to $5,000 in free cash deposits each month.
+- You’re a sole proprietor with low monthly transaction volumes: With Sole Proprietor Checking, you get up to 100 free monthly transactions and up to $5,000 in free cash deposits each month.

-- Businesses with moderate to higher monthly transaction volume: The Business Checking and Business Advantage Checking accounts offer higher free monthly transactions and cash deposit limits.
+- Your business has a moderate to high monthly transaction volume: The Business Checking and Business Advantage Checking accounts offer higher free monthly transactions and cash deposit limits.

-- Sole proprietors and nonprofits looking to earn interest on checking accounts: Sole Proprietor Interest Checking and Non-Profit Interest Checking accounts generate an increasing APY the higher the balances are.
+- You’re a sole proprietor or nonprofit looking to earn interest on a checking account: Sole Proprietor Interest Checking and Non-Profit Interest Checking accounts generate an increasing APY the higher the balances are.

 Exchange Bank Business Checking Overview

 You can visit a branch to open a business checking account.
 The bank will collect information on all beneficial owner(s) Beneficial owners are individuals who own 25% or more of the equity interest of the Legal Entity. and control persons Control persons are identified as high-level officials responsible for running the organization and have access to a range of information involving day-to-day company operations. of legal entities, whether they have a personal relationship with the bank.